Ying-Lab/scIBD/README.md

 ```
 Parameters
 -----
-input: the AnnData; or the count matrix(numpy or scipy)
+input: the AnnData; or the count matrix(numpy or scipy) row: droplets; colomn: peaks/bins.

 output: